-4. Why is it necessary to refer to both "economic exposure" in relation to a reporting issuer and "economic interest" in a security of the reporting issuer?
+4. Why is it necessary to refer to both "economic exposure" in relation to a reporting issuer and "economic interest"in a security of the reporting issuer?
 How are they different?

-In many cases, an arrangement which satisfies the "economic exposure" test in subparagraph 2.1(a)(i) will also satisfy the "economic interest" test in subparagraph 2.1(a)(ii).
+In many cases, an arrangement which satisfies the "economic exposure" test in subparagraph 2.1(a)(ii) will also satisfy the "economic interest" test in subparagraph 2.1(a)(i).
 However, the tests are not identical.
-For example, there will be arrangements which satisfy the first test, but not the second test, but which would nevertheless impinge upon the policy rationale for insider reporting.
+For example, there will be arrangements which satisfy the latter test, but not the former test, but which would nevertheless impinge upon the policy rationale for insider reporting.

-For example, if an insider holds no securities of his or her reporting issuer, and enters into a short position (a "naked short") in the expectation that the share price will fall, the test in s.
-2.1(a)(ii) would likely not apply, since the insider would not be altering his or her economic interest in any securities of the reporting issuer.
+For example, if an insider holds no securities of his or her reporting issuer, and enters into a short position (a "naked short"), or a synthetic arrangement that replicates a short position, in the expectation that the share price will fall, the test in s.
+2.1(a)(i) may not apply, since the insider would not be altering his or her economic interest in any securities of the reporting issuer.
 A similar result would occur if the number of securities sold short exceeded the number of securities held.
 Such arrangements would appear to satisfy the policy rationale for insider reporting, and should be transparent to the market.